Your Supervisors

 Clinical Supervisor, LCSW

-Clinical Supervisor, LMHC
+Clinical Supervisor, LMHCChristopher West

 Christopher is a licensed mental health counselor in Hawaiʻi practicing through Christopher West LMHC LLC.
 He brings clinical experience and a commitment to supporting the next generation of mental health professionals through structured, thoughtful supervision.
 He is approved to supervise LMHC licensure candidates in Hawaiʻi.